oopnet/oopnet/docs/about.rst

 Furthermore, one of the main strengths of Python is that it has a large standard library providing tools suited to various tasks.
 This is described as its “batteries included” philosophy.
-By January 2015, the Python Package Index contained more than 54.000 Python packages offering a wide range of functionality.
+By September 2022, the Python Package Index contained more than 400.000 Python projects offering a wide range of functionality.

 Program Design